John-Lluch/SWRevealViewController/README.md

 * iOS 6.0 or later, tested to work fine on iOS 5.1 as well.
 * ARC memory management.

+## IOS7 Compatibility

+* As of 7-July-2013 the SWRevealViewController class has been updated to run both with iOS6 and iOS7-beta-2.
+* Particularly, the SWRevealViewController now works fine on iOS7 with Apple provided child controllers such as UINavigationControllers.
+* The RevealControllerExample and RevealControllerExample2 examples have been updated to use UINavigationControllers instead of a navigation bar on top a view.
+Thus all child controller layout is now correctly handled by the Apple implementation of the UINavigationController.
+* According to Apple iOS7 transition guidelines developers are responsible to manage the required view offsets and bar heigh extensions on custom viewControllers depending on the actual iOS version.
+The RevealControllerExample3 is not yet updated to take into account iOS7 layouts and the new Status Bar, and it still defaults to iOS6 layout.

 ## Usage